About Faculty of Education

 Edge Hill University offer free Subject Knowledge Enhancement courses for Secondary PGCE applicants to further knowledge in Biology, Chemistry, Computer Science, Design and Technology, Geography or Mathematics.
 The structure and length of an SKE programme is flexible and varies depending on your individual subject knowledge requirements.

 The combination of landscaped grounds, state-of-the-art facilities, historic architecture, lakes and even a beach provides a unique and innovative place to study.
-With more than 2,200 rooms in halls of residence, plenty of cafés with a variety of different food offerings, and comfortable communal spaces, you’ll easily find your favourite spot to study, socialise and relax.
+There are more than 2,200 rooms available in Edge Hill’s halls of residence which were voted as the best University Accommodation in the What Uni?
+Student Choice Awards 2017, and with plenty of cafés with a variety onf different food offerings, and comfortable communal spaces, you’ll easily find your favourite spot to study, socialise and relax.
 The campus has also been ranked the safest in the North West (Complete University Guide 2016).

 Entertainment & Culture